How to Find Your System’s VRAM in Windows 11

 What happens when you are done?

-After following these steps, you will know exactly how much dedicated video memory your graphics card has.
+What’s next?
+After these steps, you’ll know exactly how much dedicated video memory your graphics card has.
 You will also understand the difference between dedicated and shared memory.
 This helps you troubleshoot performance issues and ensures your hardware meets the requirements for your favorite apps.

 1. Open Settings by pressing the Windows key + I on your keyboard, or click Start then Settings.